New Gunfire Hits Haiti Capital As Locals Wait For Talks Progress - UrduPoint

 Amid the sharply worsening conditions, more than 33,000 people have fled the capital area in the past two weeks, according to the UN International Organization for Migration.

-The State Department said Friday evening that it had helped 230 citizens leave since March 17.
+The State Department said Friday evening it had helped 230 citizens leave since March 17.

 And it renewed a blunt warning to US citizens: "Do not travel to Haiti."